Fit but You Know It: Commercial performance

 The single reached number four on the UK Singles Chart, spending 15 weeks inside the top 75.
 In Australia, the song was ranked number 18 on Triple J's Hottest 100 of 2004.
+It would subsequently appear on the soundtracks for the video games FIFA Football 2005 and Just Dance 2020.

 Music video

 The music video for the single has a cameo of the cast of The Football Factory which includes Danny Dyer and Frank Harper.
 In the video, Mike Skinner plays the part of a man picking up his holiday photos from the developers.
 As the song is playing, he looks through the photos which show scenes from his holiday.
 The video was released on two separate formats- a DVD single (which also included the video for "The Irony of It All") and a bonus DVD which came with some copies of parent album A Grand Don't Come for Free.